burtonsamograd/sigil/README.md

 Installation:

-You can 'npm install https://github.com/burtonsamograd/sigil' locally into node_modules; the -g option doesn't work yet.
+You can 'npm install sigil_' (note the underscore) locally into node_modules; the -g option doesn't work yet.

 Run 'make' or './build.sh' to compile sigil.
 It requires sbcl (or maybe some other Common Lisp but I haven't tried) to be installed,